-Face-off: Elizabeth Warren Vs. Trump's Consumer Watchdog, Mick Mulvaney
+Face-Off: Elizabeth Warren Vs. Trump's Consumer Watchdog, Mick Mulvaney

 An epic throw-down is underway on Capitol Hill over the role of the federal government.
-The topic: The Consumer Financial Protection Bureau, the agency created in the wake of the financial crisis.
+The topic: the Consumer Financial Protection Bureau, the agency created in the wake of the 2008 financial crisis.

-On one side is the Trump administration's interim director, Mick Mulvaney, who believes the bureau's powers are excessive and unchecked.
+On one side is the Trump administration's acting director, Mick Mulvaney, who believes the bureau's powers are excessive and unchecked.
 On the other is Sen. Elizabeth Warren, D-Mass., who led the creation of the bureau to protect consumers from abuses by banks.

 Mulvaney, Trump's appointee, calls the bureau Warren's "baby."
-But Democrats say over the past five months he's done a terrible job of taking care of it.
+But Democrats say that over the past five months, he has done a terrible job of taking care of it.

 Back when he was a Republican congressman, Mulvaney sponsored legislation to abolish the bureau and called it a "sick, sad" joke.

-Mulvaney is facing off against Warren on Thursday at the Senate Banking Committee, part of his mandated semi-annual report to Congress on the activities of the CFPB.
+Mulvaney is facing off against Warren on Thursday at the Senate Banking Committee, part of his mandated semiannual report to Congress on the activities of the CFPB.

 It's the second of back-to-back sessions for Mulvaney.

-In a House hearing Wednesday, New York Democrat Carolyn Maloney said the bureau used to bring several enforcement actions a month against financial companies.
-In doing so it returned $12 billion to consumers who had been harmed.
+In a hearing of the House Financial Services Committee on Wednesday, New York Democrat Carolyn Maloney said the bureau used to bring several enforcement actions a month against financial companies.
+In doing so, it returned $12 billion to consumers who had been harmed.
 She pressed Mulvaney:

 Maloney: "So let me ask you how many enforcement actions has the bureau initiated since you took over?"